manski117/todo-list-remake/README.md

 -write tests to ensure the code is doing what it must do.

-//TODO: write something later to make sure it cannot add a name if a project already exists
+//TODO: write something later to make sure it cannot add a taks if a that task already exists in said project

-//TODO: put function in onSubmits that will unmount forms
+//TODO: make sure that the EDIT project forms actually change the existing project in state when a new name is submitted.
+Right now they just make new projects, but they should overrite the old ones.